 Julia Armfield studied on our second-ever London-based novel-writing course in 2011 – along with Kate Hamer, James Hannah, Annabelle Thorpe and Tim Glencross, to name just a few.
 Julia was the youngest on the course – and, at a mere 21, one of the youngest students we’ve had full-stop!
-Her mesmerising short story collection Salt Slow was recently published by Picador.
-Her debut novel will follow in 2020.
+Julia won the White Review short story prize 2018 and went on to write a mesmerising short story collection Salt Slow.
+Julia was shortlisted for the Sunday Times Young Writer of the Year in 2019 and won the Pushcart Prize in 2020.

 We asked Julia to divulge some of her top tips for writing short stories, take a look ….